Dry damp walls with ventilation and heat

 The bedroom also requires fresh air in the morning: Breathing air contains moisture and even during peaceful sleep the body releases sweat.

-mechanical ventilation system is recommended if residents do not have the possibility to open their windows.
+A mechanical ventilation system is recommended if residents do not have the possibility to open their windows.
 At certain times it is also not a good idea to open the windows, for example in the winter or transitional seasons where it is cold and draughty outside.
 Even in old buildings state-of-the-art centralised ventilation systems can be implemented.

 Mechanical ventilation systems